ternandsparrow/natcap-invest-docker-flask/README.md

 ## Faster development iterations

-There are 3 ways to run this project:
+There are 4 ways to run this project:
  1. build the docker image and run it
+ 1. (preferred) use the built docker container but mount your workspace as a volume so it sees the changes *live*
+      ```bash
+      docker run \
+        --rm \
+        -it \
+        -v $(pwd):/app/ \
+        --entrypoint bash \
+        -p 5000:5000 \
+        ternandsparrow/natcap-invest-docker-flask:dev # change tag to the one you built
+      # now, in the docker container
+      $ export NIDF_ENV=development
+      $ ./docker/run.sh
+      ```
  1. have a virtualenv (or not, if you're crazy) with all the dependencies installed and run full implementations directly on your machine
- 1. use `tests/stub_runner.py`
+ 1. use `tests/stub_runner.py` (FIXME need to also install GDAL, natcap, etc which aren't explicit requirements - assumed to come from base Docker image)

-The first two methods run a "real" system that will actually call natcap's code.
-The third method runs flask with a stub natcap implementation behind it so you can quickly iterate on changes to the HTTP related code without running the slow backend code or building a docker image (also slow).
+The first three methods run a "real" system that will actually call natcap's code.
+The fourth method runs flask with a stub natcap implementation behind it so you can quickly iterate on changes to the HTTP related code without running the slow backend code or building a docker image (also slow).

-## TODO
+## Running unit tests
- - add 'crop type' selector logic to pick the correct guild table based on 'crop_type' field in farm vector, validate value too
- - add validation for only one crop, can have multiple polys though
- - change demo to only have one crop type
+The code base is currently only lightly tested and as such doesn't require all the dependencies to be able to run the tests.
+This means you can run tests by:

+  1. create a virtualenv
+      ```bash
+      virtualenv -p python2 .venv
+      . .venv/bin/activate
+      ```
+  1. install the dependencies for this project (doesn't include the underlying dependencies like natcap and GDAL)
+      ```bash
+      pip install -r requirements.txt -r requirements-test.txt
+      ```
+  1. run the tests
+      ```bash
+      nose2
+      ```

+In the future when we test more of the code, and we need natcap, etc to be present, we'll probably run the tests inside a docker container.